apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

  * Document Overview
  * Tips for first-time users.
  * SECTION 1.
 Prerequisites.
  * SECTION 2.
-Prepare Machine.
+Prepare the Fortress Realm.
  * SECTION 3.
-Enable Tomcat Realm for Web context.
+Enable Fortress Realm for Web context.
  * More on the Realm Proxy
 ___________________________________________________________________________________
 ## Document Overview

 This document contains instructions to enable Apache Fortress Realm for a single Web app context running under Apache Tomcat.
-To enable for all apps running under the Tomcat server, checkout: [REALM-HOST-SETUP](./REALM-HOST-SETUP.md).
+To enable for all apps running, using Tomcat global security option, checkout: [REALM-HOST-SETUP](./REALM-HOST-SETUP.md).

 ___________________________________________________________________________________
 ##  Tips for first-time users